-- 3. Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - 4.
-Organic chemical contaminants, including synthetic and volatile organic chemicals, that are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, agricultural application and septic systems. - 5.
-Radioactive contaminants, that can be naturally-occurring or be the result of oil and gas production and mining activities.
+of sources such as agriculture, urban storm water runoff, and residential uses.

+4).
+Organic chemical contaminants, including synthetic and volatile organic chemicals, that are by-products of industrial processes and petroleum production, that can also come from gas stations, urban storm water runoff, agricultural application and septic systems.

+5).
+Radioactive contaminants, that can be naturallyoccurring or be the result of oil and gas production and mining activities.